SebastianWikt/DS4002-P1/README.md

 - References

 ## Instructions for reproducing results
 Running the ipynb notebook in the scripts folder will generate the plots and analysis that we used for our inferences in this project.
-Refer to comments in the code script for specific instructions.
+Refer to comments in the code script in the SCRIPTS folder for specific instructions.